 As part of our multidisciplinary team, our clinical staff consists of all -at minimum- masters level, fully licensed professionals.

 Our outpatient mental health clinic provides behavioral health services to residents of this county and other surrounding areas.
 Starting treatment age for therapy is age six and upward.
 Currently, medication management services are provided to clients ages 18 and above.
 Conditions treated range from severe reactions to stress, bereavement, partner or parenting problems, domestic violence, treatment of depression, bipolar disorders, anxiety disorder, psychotic disorders, trauma treatment, anger management, and many other situations leading to stress and reduction of enjoyment of life, such as chronic pain conditions.
 We also support clients living with substance use conditions by collaborating closely with treatment and recovery programs both inside the Health Department as well as outside resources.

 Mental Health Services offered include individual, group, and family psychotherapy using evidence based practices.
 We also offer psychiatric evaluations and medication management services.
 In addition, our clinic offers an Anger Management Program.
-All our treatment approaches are evidence based and include (but are not limited to) Cognitive Behavioral Therapy, Brief Solution Based Therapy, Mindfulness and Stress Reduction, Eye Movement Desensitization and Reprocessing (EMDR), and many others.
-All our treatment approaches utilize a person centered, trauma informed approach.
+Treatment approaches include (but are not limited to) Cognitive Behavioral Therapy, Brief Solution Based Therapy, Mindfulness and Stress Reduction, Eye Movement Desensitization and Reprocessing (EMDR), and many others.
+All of our treatment approaches utilize person centered, trauma informed care.

 Furthermore, our licensed clinicians will be happy to refer our clients, if applicable, to community resources such as supported employment, psychiatric rehab programs, housing programs, and case management agencies to help craft the strongest possible support network, allowing for a full and meaningful life in the community.

 Please contact our front desk for an exact listing of any other insurance plans we accept, and for self-payment fees.